-CTNS offers courses at the doctoral and seminary level as an affiliate of the Graduate Theological Union, an ecumenical and interfaith consortium of nine independent seminaries and ten affiliated centers based in Berkeley, California.
+CTNS offers courses at the doctoral and seminary level as a program of the Graduate Theological Union, an ecumenical and interfaith consortium of nine independent seminaries and ten affiliated centers based in Berkeley, California.
 CTNS is committed to offer these courses in order to bring future clergy and teachers to greater awareness of this important interdisciplinary work.
 Located next to the University of California at Berkeley, CTNS welcomes U.C. graduate students into course discussion.

 The Science and Religion Course Program, was an eight-year initiative to encourage the teaching of science and religion in seminaries, colleges, and universities worldwide.
 Over 700 courses in science and religion have been taught around the world and many are now integrated in regular course curricula.
 This program was made possible by a generous grant from the John Templeton Foundation.